The Beginning: A Multicultural Tale of Transformation (The Maharajagar Book 1)

 The Assembly Hall: To realize one’s destiny is a person’s only obligation (Maharajagar Book 2)

-The Book of the Assembly Hall is the pivotal one of the nine major books of the Maharajagar.
+The Book of the Assembly Hall is the pivotal one of the five major books of the Maharajagar.
 The Book of the Beginning has laid the groundwork for the epic; the backgrounds of the protagonists and antagonists, their power struggles and claims, the assassination attempts, the safe deliverance of the protagonists and subsequent self-imposed exile; their reappearance at Saskisiw’s bridegroom choice; their consequent marriage and finally the acquisition of their own field of influence by the partition of the sphere of influence of the Hip Sing through the wise guidance of Prince Lu.
 One could have closed the Book of the Beginning and never expect a sequel to it.

 The Assembly Hall begins with the establishment of Wen and the other members of the Qi’tet as prosperous Canadian entrepreneurs.
 Soon they started to expand their influence beyond their assigned territory.
 Big parts of the essential actions of this book take place in an assembly Hall; places used to hold council and entertainment.